ClimExHandbook/ClimExHandbook/_posts/2019-11-04-pollinator-composition.md

 </tr>
 </tbody>
 </table>
-&nbsp;

 A further consideration for method choice and sampling schedule is the expense of post-capture identification.
 While some netted insects can be identified to species in the field depending on collector skill, all methods often require a large post-trapping effort to identify all specimens to species level.
 Depending on the trapping effort and availability of skilled taxonomists, this can be time-consuming and expensive.
 For this reason, all sampled insects must be placed in a preservation medium (e.g. &gt;80% ethanol) or frozen for storage before pinning, labelling, and identification.

 Following the identification of insect material, several variables can be derived: total number of insects and of each species group, species richness and diversity indices of the total catch and for each group, and species composition are the most common.
 Species composition data are the most detailed as they do not require the data to be summarised into a single metric, but these matrices are also sometimes the most challenging to interpret and analyse.
 A number of multivariate statistical approaches exist to analyse compositional data, from exploratory approaches such as principal component analysis to more comparative approaches such as canonical analysis (Legendre &amp; Legendre, 2012).
 Conversely, species abundance, richness, and diversity data can be used as dependent variables in most univariate statistical approaches.
-However, while diversity indices (see also protocol 4.8.
-Plant community composition) are designed to try and capture aspects of abundance and species richness in a single figure, each index is thought to be biased in some way and is the subject of debate (Loreau, 2010).
+However, while diversity indices (<a href="http://climexhandbook.w.uib.no/2019/11/04/plant-community-composition/">see also protocol 4.8.
+Plant community composition</a>) are designed to try and capture aspects of abundance and species richness in a single figure, each index is thought to be biased in some way and is the subject of debate (Loreau, 2010).
 The researcher should therefore consider carefully which index is most relevant to the research question.
 Furthermore, care should be taken when interpreting data from pan traps as it is difficult to ascertain the boundaries of the trapping area.

 &nbsp;